01101sam/node-https-proxy-agent/README.md

 * `type` - Number - SOCKS version to use.
 Defaults to 5.
 * `tls` - `tls.ConnectionOptions` - TLS options to use for the SOCKS connection.
 * `timeout` - Number - Timeout in milliseconds for the CONNECT method.
-* `ca` - String - Custom CA certificate to use for the TLS connection.
 * `username` - String - Username for the SOCKS proxy.
 * `password` - String - Password for the SOCKS proxy.
 * You can use `auth` instead of `username` and `password`, it will auto set the `username` and `password` properties.